Quantum Computing: Why the Board Should Care

 There are several steps companies should take today:

 Select a quantum champion.
 Obtain executive sponsorship.
-Designate someone responsible for following industry progress on quantum capabilities and for leading preparations for the eventual quantum world, possibly within the CIO organisation.
+Designate someone responsible for following industry progress on quantum capabilities and for leading preparations for the eventual quantum world, possibly within the CIO organization.

 Conduct a quantum-readiness assessment.
 Ask questions such as: How much do we know about quantum computing?
 How will it likely be applied in our industry?
 What do we need to remain relevant and competitive as this advanced computing environment evolves?